-Where user profiles are made up of real life facts and figures the user persona is not.
+Where profiles are made up of real life facts and figures the user persona is not.
 Yes, they are based on market research and real data but they are as stated by Hubspot ‘a semi-fictional representation of your ideal customer based on market research and real data about your existing customers’.
-User personas focus on the why of customer behaviour, not the what.
-When creating users personas you should include analysis of the user profiles, including identification of important clusters of users within or between user profiles.
+Personas focus on the why of customer behaviour, not the what.
+When creating personas you should include analysis of the user profiles, including identification of important clusters of users within or between user profiles.

 Image credit: MELEWI